Cal Fire Fails to Address the Fires that cause nearly all the destruction

 3. Send emails as suggested in the petition.

 4. Please share our petition with everyone you know.

+5. Stay informed by signing up for additional information via our email sign-up list in the green box below.
 We also encourage you become familiar with the history below of Cal Fire's effort to promote their habitat clearance program.
 Information regarding Governor Newsom's unfortunate intervention in the process can be found here.
+UPDATES below.